Influence of atomic-scale defects on coherent phonon excitations by THz near fields in an STM: Results

 We now aim to understand the origin of the long-lasting oscillations of $I_\mathrm{THz}$ upon reaching the conduction band.
-We first note that the oscillatory signal cannot originate solely from the convolution of the two THz pulses with the non-linear static $I$-$V_\mathrm{b}$, which would not reproduce the characteristic pattern (see calculated $I_\mathrm{THz}$ SI Fig.\,S3).
+We first note that the oscillatory signal cannot originate solely from the convolution of the two THz pulses with the non-linear static $I(V_\mathrm{b})$, i.e., without involving any substrate dynamics.
+This is confirmed by calculating the induced current $I_\mathrm{THz}$ for two time-delayed pulses (see SM Note\,5), which differs clearly from the experimental traces.
 Consequently, the traces must include a dynamical process within the sample.
-To resolve the frequencies of the induced excitations, we perform the fast Fourier transform (FFT) (Fig.\,\ref{fig:FFT_compare}b) and look at the power spectral density (PSD).
-For the FFT, we excluded the overlap region of the two pulses, where ultrafast processes, typically related to hot electron dynamics, are beyond our time resolution.
-Instead, we are interested in long-lasting dynamics.
-(For analysis details, see Note\,4.)
-The FFT reveals two prominent peaks with significant spectral weights at 0.48\,THz (labeled $\alpha$) and 0.6\,THz (labeled $\beta$).
+To resolve the frequencies of the induced excitations, we perform the fast Fourier transform (FFT) (Fig.\,\ref{fig:FFT_compare}B) and look at the power spectral density (PSD).
+For the FFT, we excluded the overlap region of the two pulses, where ultrafast processes, typically related to hot electron dynamics or other processes, such as Zener tunneling and impact ionization \cite{hirori_extraordinary_2011,lange_extremely_2014}, are beyond our time resolution.
+Instead, we are interested in long-lasting dynamics (for analysis details, see SM Note\,4).
+The FFT reveals two prominent peaks with high spectral weights at 0.48\,THz (labeled $\alpha$) and 0.6\,THz (labeled $\beta$).
 The low-intensity side peaks exhibit no striking variation with applied bias voltage or local defects (discussed later).
 The clear observation of sharp peaks signifies coherent excitations that we attribute to phonons due to their energy range being compatible with phonon modes of bulk 2H-\ch{MoTe2} \cite{froehlicher_unified_2015,grzeszczyk_raman_2016,song_physical_2016,yamamoto_strong_2014}.
 Group theory predicts three acoustic ($E_{1u}^{1}$ and $A_{2u}^{1}$) and fifteen optical phonon modes for bulk 2H-\ch{MoTe2}.
-Among the optical modes, five are doubly degenerate in-plane and another five are non-degenerate out-of-plane modes at the $\Gamma$ point, but disperse and split away from it \cite{froehlicher_unified_2015,yamamoto_strong_2014}.
+Among the optical modes, five are doubly degenerate in-plane and another five are non-degenerate out-of-plane modes at the $\Gamma$ point, but disperse and split away from it, as reported in previous studies \cite{froehlicher_unified_2015,yamamoto_strong_2014}.
 With the THz pulse being confined below the tip, coupling of the transient electric field to modes close but not restricted to zero momentum, i.e., to the $\Gamma$ point, is possible.
 Based on their frequencies, we tentatively assign our observed $\alpha$ and $\beta$ modes to the in-plane shear $E^{2}_{2g}$ mode and the out-of-plane breathing $B^{2}_{2g}$ mode, respectively, though we note that prior experimental and theoretical values depend on the precise conditions prohibiting the assignment based on the precise phonon frequencies \cite{wieting_interlayer_1980,yamamoto_strong_2014,froehlicher_unified_2015, grzeszczyk_raman_2016}.
+These modes are Raman active, however, contrary to the bulk 2H-MoTe$_2$, inversion symmetry is broken at the surface, potentially rendering these also IR active.